Untangling The Mystery Of Why Shoelaces Come Untied

 "I didn't want her to inherit my problems, so I went online and found some really helpful videos to teach me how to tie her shoelaces," he says.

-And, perhaps if O'Reilly had had a different job, that's where the shoelace problem would have stopped.
+Perhaps if O'Reilly had had a different job, that's where the shoelace problem would have stopped.
 But Oliver O'Reilly is a professor of mechanical engineering at the University of California, Berkeley, and as he looked at videos of shoelace knots, he started wondering why they came untied in day-to-day life.

 "That problem always stuck in my mind," he says.